Home Search News

 The East Valley Tribune and the Scottsdale Tribune newspapers published a very nice article "Meaty tomes open door on discussion" by Betty Webb (I am quoted several times in this good article) in the Sunday, Nov.
 19, 2000, issue on page D4.
 The Tribune has a new web page, but no archive yet (2001), so I cannot give you the URL.

-TOTAL list of the books read and discussed by The Contemporary Book Discussion Club (formerly The Day Time Book Group) since being organized in September 1983, and what the Evening Book Group has read since being organized in May 1989 (updated May 10, 2005)
+TOTAL list of the books read and discussed by The Contemporary Book Discussion Club (formerly The Day Time Book Group) since being organized in September 1983, and what the Evening Book Group has read since being organized in May 1989.
+Click below for these lists.

 CLICK HERE: Lists of what both book groups have read since organizing